 - If the application is deemed to be incomplete, the Foundation Executive Director and Grant Coordinator may request additional information.
 If the information is received in the time specified by the Foundation staff, the application will be considered in the current Grant Review Cycle.
 If the information is not received or the application is still considered incomplete, the application will not be returned to the submitting organization or considered in any subsequent Grant Review Cycle unless a new application is timely submitted by the Grant Application Due Date for such subsequent Grant Review Cycle.

 Applications will be collected and maintained by the Foundation Executive Director for submission to the SHF Grants Committee shortly after the Grant Application Due Date.

-Depending on the number and nature of the grant applications, members of the SHF Grants Committee will review the applications either as a committee of the whole or will review the applications through subcommittees.
+The members of the SHF Grants Committee will review the applications as a committee of the whole.
+Grant applications are scored on a points system based on the guidelines listed below.
 The SHF Grants Committee members reserve the right to ask for additional information or to make a site visit during the review process.
 Upon completion of the Grant Review Process, the SHF Grants Committee will make a recommendation(s) to the full Board of Directors regarding each grant.

 The SHF Grants Committee will evaluate grant applications based, in part, on the following guidelines.

 Applicants are encouraged to use the most current guidelines in preparing the grant application.

 - Is the proposed project consistent with the Foundation’s mission?

 - Has the applicant included all information required by the Foundation in the grant application?